 Based in New York City, Ilario Colli is an author, philosopher and former classical music journalist.
-He has been called “Australia’s leading classical music critic” and his first published book, In Art as in Life, has been described as “a major achievement for any writer.”His current projects involve a groundbreaking essay on the sublime and the founding of a new art movement, ‘Sublimism’.
+He has been called “Australia’s leading classical music critic” and his first published book, In Art as in Life, has been described as “a major achievement for any writer.”his achievements also include a groundbreaking essay on the sublime and the founding of a new art movement, ‘Sublimism’.

 Metaphysical Love as a Socratic Question